MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

     ![Properties tab for previewing image, video, or 3D model](media/properties-tab.PNG "Properties tab for previewing image, video, or 3D model")

     The image and its properties are displayed on the right side of the screen.

+## Deactivating a guide or guide content

+You can deactivate a guide or guide content if you no longer need it.
+For more information, see [Deactivate a guide or guide content](pc-app-deactivate-guide.md).
+If you're an admin, you can reactivate content, if needed.
+As an admin, you can also deactivate or permanently delete a guide or guide content.
+For more information on reactivating, deactivating, or deleting a guide or guide content as an admin, see [Deactivate, reactivate, or delete a guide or guide content](admin-deactivate-guide.md).

 ## What's next?